shukriramli/GettingAndCleaningData/README.md

         Create a new data frame by finding the mean for each combination of subject and label.
 It's done by aggregate() function

     Final step:
-        Write the new tidy set into a text file called tidy2.txt, formatted similarly to the original files.
+        Write the new tidy set into a text file called data_set_with_the_averages.txt, formatted similarly to the original files.